 Penalties are fines issued by HMRC where a person has not done something they should have.
 They are generally charged for either not doing something at the correct time, or not doing something accurately.

-We talk about what to expect if you get your worker's tax status wrong on our dedicated page.
 Here we look at what might happen if you operate Pay As You Earn (PAYE) incorrectly.

 Sending in your employee information late (or not at all)